All Episodes

 Oh, yeah.

-And God and man, you know.
+And God and man.

 But, you know, are they going to talk about his irreverence?

-I remember a few debates with Gore Vidal, if he ever said the things he said then.
+I remember a few debates with Gore Vidal if he ever said the things he said then.

 That was the Buckley we really liked, taking on Vidal.

-Yeah, well, the the party has been in this family feud mode uh for well since about 2007 when they tried to push the Bush amnesty down everyone's throats.
+Yeah, well, the party has been in this family feud mode for, well, since about 2007, when they tried to push the Bush amnesty down everyone's throats, they tried to put Harriet Myers, the ultimate act of cronyism, on the Supreme Court.

-And that was talk radio that basically stopped both things.
+And that was talk radio.

-They the immigration amnesty that was being pushed back then by John McCain and a lot of Democrats and George W. Bush and the Myers nomination.
+The immigration amnesty that was being pushed back then by John McCain and a lot of Democrats and George W. Bush and the Myers nomination.

-So I think the the Reagan Revolution brought everyone together because Reagan came in, Sean, at a time when we had to defeat the Soviet Union, when Jimmy Carter had taken our country uh down a ravine.
+So I think the Reagan Revolution brought everyone together because Reagan came in, Sean, at a time when we had to defeat the Soviet Union, when Jimmy Carter had taken our country down a ravine.

 You and I wouldn't be doing what we're doing without Reagan.